India Parliament Votes To Scrap Farm Reform Laws After Modi U-turn - UrduPoint

 In its first meeting for the winter session, both houses of India's parliament rushed through a bill to scrap the laws, after Modi's shock decision to reverse course earlier this month.

-But farmers' unions have vowed to keep up the fight against the government until they secure further concessions from the government.
+But farmers' unions have vowed to keep up the fight against the government until they secure further concessions.

+"First major victory of the farmers' movement today, while other important demands are still pending," said Samyukta Kisan Morcha, a coalition of farmers' groups, in a Monday statement.

-They are seeking minimum prices for crops and compensation for the families of hundreds of farmers they said died during the protests, among other demands.
+They are seeking minimum prices for crops and compensation for the families of hundreds of farmers they say died during the protests, among other demands.

 "I don't think this government has any sympathy for farmers," Vishavjot Mann, who joined a weekend rally for agricultural workers in Mumbai, told AFP.